Education at SIEPR

 The public policy program, which emphasizes economic and quantitative analysis of public policy, has long been a popular major at Stanford.
 The program will graduate approximately 25 students in the coming academic year.
 In addition to microeconomics and econometrics, the program’s core includes courses in political science, organization theory, ethics, and philosophy.

-For nearly 25 years, SIEPR faculty have taught high school economics teachers throughout the state, about the importance of staying up-to-date and on top of the economic arena.
+For over 25 years, SIEPR faculty have taught high school economics teachers throughout the state, about the importance of staying up-to-date and on top of the economic arena.
 SIEPR provides a week-long workshop on new trends, hot-button topics and why they are important.
 Roughly seventy five teachers come together, each summer, to listen to speakers, engage in discussion and debate and learn new techniques for giving their students important economic information.